Find Affordable College Courses

 $4,276 Average Tuition & Fees

-South Plains College ranked #8 on this year’s Best Value Nursing Schools in the Southwest Region list.
-South Plains College is a moderately-sized public school located in the distant town of Levelland.
+South Plains College did quite well in this year’s ranking of the best value schools for nursing students.
+It came in at #8 on the list.
+South Plains College is a medium-sized public school located in the town of Levelland.

-South Plains College undergraduate students pay an average of $4,276 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at South Plains College are $4,276 a year.
 After completing their degree, nursing graduates from South Plains College carry an average student debtload of $12,750.

 $4,010 Average Tuition & Fees